 The editors' decision is final and will be announced in each issue.
 If you have any questions, please don’t hesitate to contact us: email@example.com.

 Chautauqua welcomes unsolicited submissions of poetry, fiction, and creative nonfiction from February 15 to April 15 and from August 15 to November 15.
-The theme for the 2015 issue of Chautauqua is “Privacy and Secrets.”
-How do we cultivate and protect our private lives and innermost selves?
+The theme for the 2016 issue of Chautauqua is “Americana."
+See our submissions link for more detailed information.